14 Jul How to Build a Website that won’t Crash your Business

-If you are planning a marketing campaign you should load test your website to make sure it could cope with a surge in traffic volumes The first months of the new year generally mark a time for the change.
+If you are planning a marketing campaign, you should load test your website to make sure it could cope with a surge in traffic volumes.
+The initial months of the year are generally marked as a time for the change.
 It is a period when business owners often implement strategies and try new tactics for broadening the customer base.
-Start-up entrepreneurs try reaching more people through marketing and social media to bring new visitors to their website.
+The Start-up entrepreneurs try reaching more people through marketing and social media to bring new visitors to their website.
 SMEs start using local voucher schemes or launch a video campaign to offer discounted products or services.

 Building load testing into your website development and design is an easy way to avoid these issues, but can be easily forgotten, or viewed as an unnecessary expense.
 But it doesn’t need to be costly: for roughly the price of your team’s daily cappuccino, you can ensure your website won’t let you down.